 A Bill to place a duty on the Secretary of State to ensure that unpaid carers are offered respite breaks; to make provision for and about such respite breaks; to require the Secretary of State to publish guidance relating to respite breaks, including guidance about funding; to make provision about support for unpaid carers, including support following the discharge of a cared-for person from a hospital or other medical setting; and for connected purposes.

-The Unpaid Carers (Respite and Support) Bill would require the government to make sure unpaid carers have access to respite breaks and set rules about what those breaks can involve and how they are funded.
-It also obliges the government to publish guidance on respite breaks and funding, and to provide support for carers, including help after the person they care for leaves hospital or another medical setting.
-The aim is to give carers clearer rights and more practical support for their caring responsibilities.
+The bill would place a duty on the Secretary of State to ensure unpaid carers are offered respite breaks and to set out how those breaks should work.
+It also requires the government to publish guidance on respite breaks (including funding) and to provide support for carers, including after the person they care for is discharged from hospital or another medical setting.
+The aim is to improve practical support and relief for unpaid carers across the country.

 Generated 21 February 2026